Particles shut off shortly after level start (at least in Boomsky megawad) in Doom

 here is a pic of my addons: http://i.imgur.com/eTGFoDX.jpg

 Boomsky an be found here 3rd one down in alphabetical order: http://edsdoomsite.tripod.com/id11.html

 A classic confusion between 1-based and 0-based indexing.

-#1 Updated by vermil almost 7 years ago
+#1 Updated by vermil over 8 years ago

 I would like to state that I have noticed an issue similar to this with one of my old mods that only features a very small handful of, admittedly inefficient, state based generators.
 While playing it in the latest unstable builds, all generators sometimes very quickly shut off and I don't think the number of active generators was anywhere near 512 in spite of their inefficiency.

 DaniJ co-incidentally has a copy of the mod in question, to explain why I am not attaching it to this report.

 To go off topic a little, it might actually be a cool feature if Dday were to have some sort of console command or dynamic counter a user could display on screen, that displays the number of active generators, for as long as Dday has a generator limit (by which I mean for as long as the limit isn't raised to something like 63553 etc etc).
 I am assuming that Dday doesn't already have such a feature of course (I'm not aware of it having such)?

 #4 Updated by vermil over 8 years ago